postmanlabs/sails-mysql-transactions/README.md

 stemmed from a `.populate`, transaction might fail.
 In such scenarios, performing a `transaction.wrap(instance);` before doing instance operations should fix such errors.

-If you want to selectively intercept errors from this module, compare using `instanceof Transaction.Error`.
+If you want to selectively intercept errors from this module, compare using `instanceof Transaction.AdapterError`.

 ## Support for Read Replicas